xinwenfu/GenCyber/IntrusionDetection/README.md

 <img src="../Imgs/DefenseInDepth.png" width=512>

+However, firewalls cannot defeat all attacks.
+There are unknown attacks.
+Firewalls are normally used to block known attacks.
-you know we need a the
+That's why we need the intrusion detection system (IDS).
-external fiber we need the internal firewall to protect actually this dmz right but really it's the exterior firewall which defines the dmz and so we host like web server email server other servers within dmd so that even you know the servers within the dmd are compromised you know they cannot actually i mean the battery guys cannot get into our campus computers directly right that's why we have the internet firewall blocking direct access to other campus computers then as we already learned you know firewalls cannot defeat other attacks right because sometimes there are unknown attacks firewalls are normally used to block known attacks so that's why we need the intrusion detection system so one approach the intrusion detection system uses is to check if the network traffic is normal or not you can see here the intrusion detection system collects network traffic from every computer maybe not every computer but from many computers on campus and see if it's normal for example let's take example suddenly you see a huge amount of traffic compared to yesterday now you may think oh man what's happening here right maybe it's a denial service attack somebody's uh sending a huge amount of attack or traffic garbage traffic try to actually congest our network right so that's one way of doing intrusion detection and uh so so we already actually learned what is intrusion detection but here's a formal definition so intrusion detection is a process of identifying and responding to malicious activity targeted at a computing and networking resources right and so this is called intrusion detection and intrusion detection system can be software can be hardware but anyway if it's hardware is still like a software inside of the hardware right and they perform the intrusion detection okay and uh so this is a normally uh how an intrusion detection system is uh uh programmed always works okay this shows the components of intrusion detection system so here down over there is a targeted computer this may be a lot of computers
+One way of intrusion detection system uses is to check if the network traffic is normal or not.
+The intrusion detection system collects network traffic from computers of interest.
+It check if the network traffic is normal.
+For example, because of a DDoS attack, suddenly there is a huge spike of traffic coming into the campus.
+The IDS can detect such abnormality and send alerts.

+What is intrusion detection?
+Intrusion detection is a process of identifying and responding to malicious activities against computers and networks.
+An intrusion detection system can be software or hardware, which performs intrusion detection.

+okay and uh so this is a normally uh how an intrusion detection system is uh uh programmed always works okay this shows the components of intrusion detection system so here down over there is a targeted computer this may be a lot of computers